 Governors

-Chair of Governors Mrs S. Goodwin
+Chair of Governors Dr J. Miller

-Foundation Governors: Mr G Meadows, Ms C. Sharpley, Dr J.
+Foundation Governors: Mr G Meadows, Ms C. Sharpley, Mrs S

-Miller, Mrs K. Powell, Mrs A. Henshaw.
+Goodwin, Mrs K. Powell, Mrs A. Henshaw.

+Associate Governor: Mr B. Cookson

 Local authority governor: Mr. J. Brocklehurst

 Parent Representatives: Mrs J. Albiston, Mrs. R. Belfield.

 Staff Representatives: Mrs. N. Metcalfe

 Ex Officio governors: Mrs. S. Smith

 The governors have responsibility for the effective management of the school, acting within the framework of national legislation.
 As well as full governing body meetings each term, there are sub-committee meetings dealing with achievement, teaching, finance and personnel and behaviour and safety.

-School Community Wincle Preschool This is an on site preschool, led by school governors.
-Attendance at the preschool can help ease the move into the main school.
-Children in preschool are invited to school events, such as collective worship, sports day and the Christmas entertainment.
+School Community Wincle Pre-School This is an on site pre-school, running as a charity and administered by a trustees committee.
+Attendance at the pre-school can help ease the move into the main school.
+Children in pre-school are invited to school events, such as collective worship, sports day and the Christmas entertainment.
 The preschool were inspected by OFSTED in 2022 and received a good report.
 PTA Our parents are fully involved in the life of the school.
 The PTA are very active and work hard to provide additional funds that support both the curriculum and extra curricular events which over the years have enabled our pupils to enjoy some wonderful activities.
 The PTA also has a thriving social scene and a number of events across the year.
 All parents are welcome to attend meetings and join in activities.
 Pupil Welfare Safeguarding Leaders have ensured that safeguarding arrangements are fit for purpose and that records are detailed and of high quality.
 Leaders, governors and staff undertake regular, up-to-date training on safeguarding and child-protection issues.
 Consequently, all staff have a good understanding of their responsibilities to ensure children's safety and well-being.
 This contributes to a strong and vigilant culture of safeguarding in the school.
 The checks that leaders undertake on the suitability of adults to work with children are robust.
 Pupils say that they feel safe and that teachers help them to be safe.
 There are many opportunities provided for pupils to learn about staying safe, especially when they are online.
 Parents also receive useful information about how to ensure that their children are safe when using technology.
 Source: Ofsted inspection report 2023 Wincle school is devoted to safeguarding its pupils through: The curriculum, to encourage self-esteem and self motivation.
 The school ethos, which promotes a positive, supportive and secure environment.
 The implementation of the school behaviour management policy.
 Regular liaison with other professionals who support the pupils and their families.
 The development and support of responsive and knowledgeable staff, trained to respond appropriately in safeguarding issues.
 All visitors to the school including parents are asked to sign in, and out if they are to be on the premises.